eRecht24/rechtstexte-sdk/README.md

 Please check out our [Terms of use](LICENSE).

 ## Services
-The eRecht24.de API documentation can be found [here](https://docs.api.e-recht24.de/).
+The eRecht24 Rechtstexte-API documentation can be found [here](https://docs.api.e-recht24.de/).